Learn how to use a bread machine my way. Don’t miss the recipe for Oatmeal-Sunflower Bread as pictured below. It’s one of my best bread recipes.

 Ambient temperature and the ingredients in the dough will play a part in how fast it rises.
 The “automatic-ness” of a bread machine can mess up a loaf when you try to bake in a bread machine.
 After all, it operates on a timer, not with a brain. 🙂

-Besides choosing a pan, oven temperature is your next challenge.
+Besides choosing a pan, determining the oven temperature is your next challenge.
 A good place to start is 375 degrees F for about 30-40 minutes.

-These details will require your attention the first time you make this bread, but once you make a recipe two or three times, you will figure it out.
+These details will require your attention the first time you make this bread, but once you make a recipe two or three times, you’ll figure it out.
 It’s worth the trouble!

 A Kitchen Secret for Newbie Bread Bakers

 If you are a bread-making beginner, I can’t stress how helpful it is to buy a quick-read thermometer with a probe.
-I highly recommend this one for only $17.
 When you put the probe into the middle of the bread, it should read 190 degrees (or pretty close) when it’s baked all the way through.

 This particular loaf is a perfect sandwich bread because the flavors are rather unassertive and won’t compete with sandwich ingredients.
 Nevertheless, it’s more interesting and nutritious than a plain white loaf.